Birkbeck2/vdwp2223/objects.md

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L58-L67

-By convention, you capitalize the first word of class definitions, even though it's not a strict requirement of the language.
+By convention, you capitalize the first letter of class names, even though it's not a strict requirement of the language.
+So, `Bread` not `bread`.

 The method `constructor` is a special method that runs when a new object is created with that class.

 You can think of a class definition as a factory for objects of that type.

-To power up the factory, or in this case fire up the bakery, call the class with the keyword `new` and parentheses.
+To power up the factory, or in this case fire up the bakery, call the class with the keyword `new` and put parentheses at the end of the class name, much like calling a function.

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L70-L78

+The resulting value passed to the variable binding will be an *instance* of that class.
+It will be unique from every other object created by that class, because objects are mutable.

 ## Inheritance